This topic provides instructions to perform the following tasks on the Phoenix Management Console:

 - On the menu bar, click Manage > Disaster Recovery.

-- On the Manage Disaster Recovery page, click the Phoenix AWS Proxies tab.
+- In the left pane, click the Phoenix AWS Proxies tab.

-- Select the Phoenix AWS Proxies that you want to delete and click Delete.
+- On the Phoenix AWS Proxies page, select the Phoenix AWS proxies that you want to delete or select the checkbox next to the Name column to delete all the proxies, and click Delete.

-After reactivating the Phoenix AWS Proxy, restart the Phoenix AWS Proxy client service using the /etc/init.d/Phoenix restart command.
+- Restart the Phoenix AWS Proxy client service using the following command:

 - Once the Phoenix AWS Proxy client service is running, run the following command: